Uljin–Samcheok Landings: Widening economic and diplomatic gap between the two Koreas

-Furthermore, international diplomatic developments in 1965–67 prompted Kim Il-sung to accelerate his current timetable under the estimated completion of the Seven years Plan in 1967.
+Furthermore, international diplomatic developments in 1965–67 prompted Kim to accelerate his current timetable under the estimated completion of the Seven years Plan in 1967.
 At this time, South Korea's entrance into the international community signaled that it was not afraid of the North.
 In 1965, South Korea signed a treaty with Japan, which recognized an independent South Korea.
 Following normalized relations with Japan, South Korea received investments, loans, and trade, further bolstering South Korea's capacity.
 In July 1966, South Korea signed the Status of Forces Agreement with the United States.
 North Korea could no longer wait until 1967 to act.

 1966 Workers Party Speech and North Korea's objectives

-On October 5, 1966, at the Workers' Party of North Korea Conference, Kim Il-sung delivered a speech signaling intentions to implement armed provocations along DMZ.
+On October 5, 1966, at the Workers' Party of North Korea Conference, Kim delivered a speech signaling his intention to implement armed provocations along the DMZ.
 The contents of the speech depicted the role of the war in Vietnam as representative of both a changing military landscape in which guerrilla warfare could succeed and as a ripe opportunity to take advantage of South Korea's divided military efforts as well as the divided attention of the U.S. in the East Pacific.
 The speech reflected North Korea's goals, which aimed to topple Park's administration from the inside, by raising an insurgency through spreading North Korean propaganda.
-In doing so, North Korea sought to level the playing ground and avoid a war of attrition, one that Kim Il-sung was sure he would lose, given United States land, air, and sea support to South Korea.
-Most of all, it represented a path to unification upon termination of the South Korean government.
+In doing so, North Korea sought to level the playing ground and avoid a war of attrition, one that Kim was sure he would lose, given United States land, air, and sea support to South Korea.